Hexworks/hexworks-site/_news/2020-02-19-new-zircon-release-2020.1.0-RELEASE.md

 The [Documentation Page](https://hexworks.org/zircon/docs/) was overhauled and retrofitted with the recent changes in *Zircon* so now you can all enjoy the new content.
 What was missing for quite some time is a thorough explanation of the *Component System* which is now detailed [here](https://hexworks.org/zircon/docs/2018-11-15-the-component-system).

-We also worked on the [examples][examples] which now encompass all features of *Zircon*.
+We also worked on the [examples](https://github.com/Hexworks/zircon/tree/master/zircon.jvm.examples/src/main) which now encompass all features of *Zircon*.
 Component examples now also have a tileset/color theme selector.
 You can take a look [here](https://cdn.discordapp.com/attachments/363754040103796737/679310297424724006/components.gif).

 The internals of *Zircon* were refactored to use [persistent data structures](https://en.wikipedia.org/wiki/Persistent_data_structure) so we now have stable snapshots for rendering.
 In practice this means that there are no more flickering or visual artifacts when you use *Zircon*.